-Blended Systems Thinking Approach 2: transformation and moving towards system change
+Blended Systems Thinking Approach 2

 There is no fixed way to use this approach, just a range of options that I might use, depending upon the context I am in.
 Each situation is different and an approach that worked in one situation might not work in another.
 I let the situation guide me and no two journeys are ever quite the same.